Maine Family Camp Legacy Planning

-Why you should plan to protect the legacy of your camp?
+Why plan to protect the legacy of your camp, cottage, lake house, or vacation home?

 Hence, leaving a camp to descendants gives the entire family throughout time, a place to gather and feel as one.

 Therefore, without some thoughtful planning now, conflicts and problems may arise for future generations.
-Sometimes conflicts over camps, cottages, and cabins are hard to resolve and could even result in the loss of the property.
+Sometimes conflicts over vacation homes including camps, cottages, and cabins are hard to resolve and could even result in the loss of the property.

 Importantly as you move forward with a plan for the camp, keep in mind that a camp plan is flexible.
 It doesn’t have to be perfect.
 The important thing is to have a plan in place.
 Don’t let perfection keep you from starting a plan today.